 A personal injury attorney may send a demand letter to an insurer after vetting the personal injury claim.
 The demand letter states the facts of the accident and demands a certain amount of damages for the injuries you suffered.

 If the insurance company doesn’t offer a fair settlement, your personal injury lawyer may prepare a complaint against the at-fault party.
 The complaint lays out the legal arguments concerning why the at-fault party is responsible for the accident.
-Also, the complaint states the amount of losses that you’re seeking.
+Also, the complaint states the number of losses that you’re seeking.
 Typically, the defendant has 30 days from the date of receiving the complaint to respond to it.

 Your personal injury lawyer also may start the discovery process.
 This entails sending interrogatories to the responsible party to gather certain information.
 Also, it involves deposing witnesses, parties, and experts.